Logarithmic motivic homotopy theory: Construction of logarithmic motivic homotopy categories

 The Nisnevich topology plays a fundamental role in the theory of motives, e.g., in \cite{MV}.
 The strict Nisnevich topology is our log geometric generalization of the Nisnevich topology for schemes.
 To our delight, the dividing Nisnevich topology inherits the desirable properties of both the strict Nisnevich topology and the dividing topology. \end{rmk}

 \begin{rmk} Let us offer a different perspective on the dividing topology.
 Elementary examples of log schemes are constructed by considering compactifications of classical schemes, that is, embeddings into proper schemes over the base.
 The choice of such embedding is not canonical, as we can clearly construct new compactifications from old ones by taking blow-ups with center in the boundary, which is precisely the locus where the log structure is nontrivial.
-The effect of imposing dividing descent in the category of log motives is to get rid of such choices as much as possible, by inverting a large class of blow-ups with center in the support of the log structure. \end{rmk}
+The effect of imposing dividing descent in the category of log motives is to get rid of some of these choices, by inverting a large class of blow-ups with center in the support of the log structure. \end{rmk}

 \begin{exm} The cartesian commutative square

 is not a strict Nisnevich distinguished square, despite the claim made to the contrary in \cite[Example 5.2.11]{logDM} since the morphism $\boxx\to \P^1$ is not strict.
 Nevertheless, it is cocartesian in the category of log motives.
 We refer to Proposition \ref{logH.4} for a more general statement. \end{exm}